-Q3: What is the purpose of the CoC?
+Q3: What is the purpose of the code of conduct?

-2) the teacher does not understand the CoC’s purpose
+2) the teacher does not understand the purpose of the code of conduct

-Q4: Do you remember any specific things teachers should NOT be doing according to the CoC?
+Q4: Do you remember any specific things teachers should NOT be doing according to the code of conduct?
 Please, list at least [specify the number] of them.

-A4: Pre-define the answers based on the CoC’s content.
+A4: Pre-define the answers based on the content of the code of conduct.

-Q5: If a teacher hits a child, what is the disciplinary action for such behaviour for the teacher in the CoC?
+Q5: If a teacher hits a child, what is the disciplinary action for such behaviour for the teacher in the code of conduct?

-A5: Pre-define the answers based on the CoC’s content / the school’s policy.
+A5: Pre-define the answers based on the content of the code of conduct / the school’s policy.

 3) The surveyed school can be considered as successfully passing the criteria if:

-> the minimum pre-set proportion of teachers 1) are aware of the CoC; 2) signed the CoC; 3) can correctly describe its purpose; 4) can list the minimum number of behaviours the CoC forbids; and 5) know the consequences of such behaviours
+> the minimum pre-set proportion of teachers 1) are aware of the code of conduct; 2) signed the code of conduct; 3) can correctly describe its purpose; 4) can list the minimum number of behaviours the code of conduct forbids; and 5) know the consequences of such behaviours

 4) To determine the indicator’s value, count the total number of schools that successfully passed the above listed criteria.

-1) Teacher’s Code of Conduct is a statement of principles, rules and values that establishes a set of expectations and standards for how individuals in a school will behave in an ethical way, including minimal levels of compliance and disciplinary actions.
-A Teacher’s CoC should always be contextualized to the local situation.
+1) Teacher’s code of conduct is a statement of principles, rules and values that establishes a set of expectations and standards for how individuals in a school will behave in an ethical way, including minimal levels of compliance and disciplinary actions.
+A teacher’s code of conduct should always be contextualized to the local situation.

-2) Ensure that the enumerators are able to correctly distinguish whether or not the teacher understands the CoC’s content.
+2) Ensure that the enumerators are able to correctly distinguish whether or not the teacher understands the content of the code of conduct.
 During the enumerators’ training, use examples of various situations and answers.

 3) If your M&E system requires conducting a quantitative survey among representative sample of teachers, you might adjust the indicator to reflect the focus on individual teachers as follows: “% of teachers in supported schools who know and who signed the Teacher’s Code of Conduct”.
 The survey questions at school level can remain the same.